angular/angular/docs/TRIAGE_AND_LABELS.md

 Every triaged PR must have a `pr_action` label assigned to it:

-* `PR action: review` - work is complete and comment is needed from the reviewers.
 * `PR action: cleanup` - more work is needed from the author.
 * `PR action: discuss` - discussion is needed, to be led by the author.
 * `PR action: merge` - the PR author is ready for the changes to be merged by the caretaker as soon as the PR is green (or merge-assistance label is applied and caretaker has deemed it acceptable manually).
 In other words, this label indicates to "auto submit when ready".